 The Board has adopted director independence standards to assist it in making determinations regarding whether the Company's directors are independent as that term is defined in the listing standards of the New York Stock Exchange ("NYSE").
 These standards are available, free of charge, on the Company's website, www.QUAD.com.
 Based on these standards, the Board determined that Messrs.
-Angelson, Buth, Fuller, Rothman and Shiely and Ms. Eason are independent as that term is defined in the listing standards of the NYSE and the director independence standards adopted by the Board, while Dr. Flores and Messrs.
+Buth, Fuller, Rothman and Shiely and Mses.
+Eason and Huet are independent as that term is defined in the listing standards of the NYSE and the director independence standards adopted by the Board, while Dr. Flores and Messrs.
 Quadracci, Fowler and Harned are not deemed to be independent.
-In making this determination, with respect to Mr. Rothman, the Board considered his former relationship with Foley & Lardner LLP and the fees paid by the Company to such firm during 2020, 2021 and 2022.